handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 import 'handsontable/dist/handsontable.full.css';
 ```

-#### Step 2: Import the validators' registering method
+#### Step 2: Import the validators' registering function

-Import the `registerValidator()` method that lets you register your chosen validator:
+Import the `registerValidator()` function that lets you register your chosen validator:

 ```js
 import Handsontable from 'handsontable/base';